 The hazard perception test was introduced make newly qualified drivers safer.
 Our guide explains what’s involved

-You do the test sitting at a computer which you control using a mouse.
-You’ll see a total of 14 short silent films shot from the perspective of someone driving along a variety of roads in different situations.
+You will need to complete the test at a test centre, where you take the test while sitting at a computer with a mouse.
+You’ll be shown a total of 14 short silent films shot from the perspective of someone driving on a variety of roads in different situations.
 Most of the films feature one developing hazard, with one of them featuring two.

-There’s a 10-second pause at the start of each film to allow you to compose yourself and then you’re off.
-The idea is to click either mouse button the second you identify a developing hazard such as a pedestrian about to cross the road or a car arriving at a side turning.
+There’s a 10-second pause at the start of each film to allow you to compose yourself.
+The idea is to click either mouse button the second you identify a developing hazard, such as a pedestrian about to cross the road or a car arriving at a side turning.

-The DVSA regards such events and scenarios as being things that require the driver to take action, which might be changing their speed or direction, or just coming to a stop.
+The DVSA regards such events and scenarios as situations where the driver is required to take action, such as changing their speed or direction, or just coming to a stop.

-You’re ‘rewarded’ with up to five points for spotting the hazard and the sooner you spot it and click, the higher your score, indicated by a red flag at the foot of the screen.
-You won't be marked down for clicking when then there’s no hazard but if you just click all the time, the software will pick this up and fail you on that film.
+You’ll be awarded points based on how quickly you identify the hazards in the clips.
+Up to five points are awarded for spotting each hazard, and the sooner you spot it and click, the higher your score, indicated by a red flag at the foot of the screen.
+You won't be marked down for clicking when then there’s no hazard, but if you just click all the time, the software will pick this up and fail you on that film.

-The DVSA’s simulation videos or similar videos available online are a good way to practice the hazard perception test.
+The test lasts 20 minutes, and you won’t have the chance to go back and repeat any clips or questions at the end of the test.
+The DVSA’s simulation videos or similar online videos are a good way to practice the hazard perception test.

 However, you won’t be penalised for clicking on such occasions.
-It’s only over-clicking that’ll be disqualified and you can’t retake a failed video.
-Remember, though, the pass score is 44 points, so you have plenty of opportunity to recover lost marks.
+It’s only over-clicking that’ll be disqualified, and you can’t retake a failed video.
+Remember, though, the pass score is 44 points, so you will have plenty of opportunities to recover lost marks.